-Attorney General tells prosecutors to seek death penalty in drug cases
+Federal prosecutors told to seek death penalty in drug cases

 Those include cases which involve racketeering, cases involving the use of a firearm resulting in death during a drug trafficking crime, cases where a murder is committed as a part of a crime enterprise and cases involving large quantities of drugs.

+Brett Tolman, a former U.S. Attorney for the District of Utah who is now an attorney with Ray Quinney & Nebeker, said Trump’s proposal was unwarranted because the Justice Department had already started to seek out stiffer penalties in drug cases by requesting sentencing enhancements, a blunt legal tool that can add a large amount of prison time to a person’s sentence.

+“They are already going in a direction that is so aggressive,” he said.
+“Why does the president even want to mess with the death penalty?”

-Reporting by Sarah N. Lynch; Editing by Frances Kerry
+Reporting by Sarah N. Lynch; Editing by Frances Kerry and Tom Brown